-We stayed on budget for the year, but requested some extra funding from the PTA to provide monthly books for classrooms.
+We stayed on budget for the year.

 Describe any changes that will be made to this goal, the annual outcomes, metrics, or strategies/activities to achieve this goal as a result of this analysis.
 Identify where those changes can be found in the SPSA.